pgailinas/videoqa-representation-comparison/docs/07_Run_Representation_VideoQA.md

 ### Gated Fusion Classifier

 Gated Fusion learns a feature-wise gating function that adaptively determines how much information to retain from the projected video and text representations before classification.
+This allows the classifier to emphasize whichever modality is more informative for each feature rather than weighting them equally.

 **Fusion**